autosterea/FireAuthFlow/replit.md

 # replit.md

 ## Overview
-This is a full-stack web application built with React frontend and Express backend, featuring Firebase authentication and PostgreSQL database integration.
-The application uses modern development tools including Vite for build tooling, Drizzle ORM for database management, and shadcn/ui components for the user interface.
-The system implements a clean separation between client and server code with shared schemas and types.
+This is a complete, production-ready Firebase authentication demo and template built with React 18, TypeScript, and modern web technologies.
+The application showcases secure Google OAuth authentication with popup/redirect fallback mechanisms, comprehensive user management, and responsive design.
+It's designed as an open-source template for developers and AI agents to quickly implement Firebase authentication in their projects.

 ## User Preferences
 Preferred communication style: Simple, everyday language.